james-menzies/nudge/README.md

 ### General Navigation

 Most of the application is traversed through list selection which done consistently through entering numbers into the terminal.
 The input is always tested and handled for validity to ensure the program will continue properly regardless of the actual input.
-The only actual typing required by the user is name entry.
+In fact, the only actual typing required by the user is when typing a name when editing a player.

 There are 2 main parts to the application; where the user can manage the player database, and roster creation.
 Both of these are accessed from the main menu.